Governance and Civil Studies Diploma

 Tuition and Fees

-Tuition is due 10 business days before each semester start date
+** Tuition is due 10 business days before the start of each semester.

 Frequently Asked Questions